chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 ---

 ![](pics/glass3.jpg)
-# Industry: Brave New World
+# Themes: Brave New World

 + 21st Century Work & the Pragmatist hacker ethos
 + Software is eating the world
 + Velocity Hedgehogs & Compliance foxes

 ---

 ![](pics/glass1.jpg)
-# What _exactly_ is DevOps?
+# Themes: What _exactly_ is DevOps?

-+ From Ohno, to Agile, to now
++ Ohno and Lean
++ Kaizen and Kaikaku
++ Lean Software Development and Agile
++ XP, Continuous Delivery and other flavours
 + Automate all the things, discuss the rest
-+ Lean Software Development, XP, Continuous Delivery
-+ Kaizen/Kaikaku
-+ Lean Teams

 ---

 ![](pics/wood1.jpg)
-# The Game of Triangles
+# Activity - The Game of Triangles

 Secretly pick two friends.
 Move around the room so that you and your two friends form the points of an equilateral triangle.